variety4me/niri_docs/docs/Xwayland.md

 gamescope -W 2560 -H 1440 -w 2560 -h 1440 -f  -- flatpak run com.valvesoftware.Steam
 ```

-> [!NOTE]
+!!!
+NOTE
-> If Steam terminates abnormally while running in gamescope, it seems that subsequent gamescope invocations will sometimes fail to start it properly.
+    If Steam terminates abnormally while running in gamescope, it seems that subsequent gamescope invocations will sometimes fail to start it properly.
-> If this happens, run Steam inside a rootful Xwayland as described above, then exit it normally, and then you will be able to use gamescope again.
+    If this happens, run Steam inside a rootful Xwayland as described above, then exit it normally, and then you will be able to use gamescope again.

 [xwayland-run]: https://gitlab.freedesktop.org/ofourdan/xwayland-run
 [xwayland-satellite]: https://github.com/Supreeeme/xwayland-satellite